Air Conditioner Repair Checklist

 - The initial step is examining your air filter.
 Buy a new one if it’s dusty.

-- Then make sure the registers are free around your residence.
+- Make sure the registers are open around your residence.

 - If you’re still not experiencing enough cold air, you should have your ductwork checked by a expert like Smyth Air Conditioning Inc. Your ductwork may need to be fixed or relinked in difficult locations like your attic, basement or crawl space.